anurye/kinematics-of-multi-body-system/README.md

 # kinematics-of-multi-body-system

-MATLAB implementation of a general plannar mechanism kinematics analysis using absolute coordinates.
+Implementation of a general planar mechanism kinematics analysis tool using absolute coordinates in MATLAB.

 ## Table of Contents